Deciding where to study on Student Exchange as a current UWA student

 This is an important decision and must be considered carefully and planned well in advance.
 We encourage students to start planning at least nine months ahead.
 The Australian government encourages and supports student exchange and study abroad, and provides a great deal of useful information on their study overseas website.

 You can search the Global Studio Exchange Partner list for more information.
-When investigating overseas universities look out for any restrictions to studying at these overseas institutions which are noted in the university information.
+When investigating overseas universities look out for any restrictions to studying at these overseas institutions which are noted in the information on each university.
 Note that inclusion on these lists does not provide automatic approval of a course of study at a partner institution.
-Where exchange spaces for UWA students are limited, spaces will be allocated competitively based on weighted average mark.
+Where exchange spaces for UWA students are limited, spaces will be allocated competitively based on Weighted Average Mark (WAM).

 Approval to study particular units at any institution is always at the discretion of your faculty/school course advisors and the host university.